What are Spore-forming Probiotics?

 Get More with the Spore

-Research on specific Bacillus strains has shown they can withstand both heat and acidic conditions, and these spores are much more resistant to the extremes of pH, heat, cold and pressure than vegetative cells.
-This makes them a much better fit for fortification in everyday foods and beverages, such as products that may be hot, cold or frozen, shelf-stable, or subject to extreme manufacturing processes.
+Research on specific Bacillus strains has shown they can withstand both heat and acidic conditions (like in your gut), and these spores are much more resistant to the extremes of heat, cold and pressure than vegetative cells.
+This makes them a much better fit for use in everyday foods and beverages because they can survive things like microwaves and baking.
+AND they can sleep through the transit to your gut, where it wakes up and gets to work to promote beneficial bacteria.

 GanedenBC30®, a Natural, Spore-forming Probiotic Ingredient

 GanedenBC30® (Bacillus coagulans GBI-30, 6086) is a safe and efficacious spore-forming probiotic ingredient with research-backed health benefits.
-GanedenBC30 has a protective shell so it can survive extreme temperatures like hot and cold, microwaves and boiling water.
-This makes it easier for food and beverage makers to create food and beverage products with GanedenBC30, so you can have unlimited ways to get your probiotic throughout your day.
+GanedenBC30 has a protective shell so it can survive extreme preparation temperatures like hot and cold.
+This makes it easier for food and beverage makers to create food and beverage products ( from coffee and tea to muffins and mac and cheese) with GanedenBC30, so you can have unlimited ways to get your probiotic throughout your day.

 GanedenBC30 can also survive through your stomach acid until it arrives in your gut, where it teams up with your own bacteria, providing you with the digestive health, immune health and protein utilization benefits you want most.